wundergraph/connectrpc-demo/README.md

 Feel free to create your own operations, we have prepared three for you below to copy into your terminal.

 The operation name will map to an rpc method in the generated proto.
-So it's a good to think about the job-to-be-done or action of the rpc.
+So it's good to think about the job-to-be-done or action of the rpc.

 ```shell
 cat << 'EOF' > services/GetEmployeeById.graphql